elastic/ecctl/docs/ecctl_platform_deployment-template_update.md

 ## ecctl platform deployment-template update

-Updates a platform deployment template
+DEPRECATED (Will be removed in the next major version): Updates a platform deployment template

 ### Synopsis

-Updates a platform deployment template
+DEPRECATED (Will be removed in the next major version): Updates a platform deployment template

 ```
 ecctl platform deployment-template update <template id> -f <template file>.json [flags]